← Reference Deep-Dives Reference Deep-Dive · 11 min read

 ”What do patients experience over a 6-month treatment journey?”

 Method: Longitudinal diary study + periodic AI-moderated interviews Why: In-the-moment capture prevents retrospective recall bias.
-Periodic interviews deepen understanding at key journey milestones.
+Periodic interviews deepen understanding at key journey milestones (diagnosis, treatment initiation, side-effect onset, mid-treatment plateau, completion).
+The diary captures what the patient is feeling on day 47; the milestone interview captures how they have integrated the experience by month three.

 ”How do providers experience a new EHR workflow?”

-Method: AI-moderated interviews + system usage analytics Why: Behavioral data shows what providers do.
+Method: AI-moderated interviews + system usage analytics Why: Behavioral data shows what providers do — clicks, time-on-screen, abandoned sessions.
 Interviews reveal why they do it, what workarounds they have developed, and what friction the analytics miss.
+A workflow that looks efficient in the data may be efficient only because the physician has stopped using a critical function and is dictating it to a scribe.

 ”What do patients need from a new digital health tool?”